Hydrothermal vent: Biology of hydrothermal vents

 Life has traditionally been seen as driven by energy from the sun, but deep-sea organisms have no access to sunlight, so biological communities around hydrothermal vents must depend on nutrients found in the dusty chemical deposits and hydrothermal fluids in which they live.
 Previously, benthic oceanographers assumed that vent organisms were dependent on marine snow, as deep-sea organisms are.
 This would leave them dependent on plant life and thus the sun.
 Some hydrothermal vent organisms do consume this "rain", but with only such a system, life forms would be sparse.
 Compared to the surrounding sea floor, however, hydrothermal vent zones have a density of organisms 10,000 to 100,000 times greater.
-These organisms include yeti crabs, which have long hairy arms that they reach out over the vent to collect food with.

 The hydrothermal vents are recognized as a type of chemosynthetic based ecosystems (CBE) where primary productivity is fuelled by chemical compounds as energy sources instead of light (chemoautotrophy).
 Hydrothermal vent communities are able to sustain such vast amounts of life because vent organisms depend on chemosynthetic bacteria for food.
 The water from the hydrothermal vent is rich in dissolved minerals and supports a large population of chemoautotrophic bacteria.
 These bacteria use sulfur compounds, particularly hydrogen sulfide, a chemical highly toxic to most known organisms, to produce organic material through the process of chemosynthesis.

 The vents' impact on the living environment goes beyond the organisms that lives around them, as they act as a significant source of iron in the oceans, providing iron for the phytoplankton.